Cohomological support varieties of certain monomial ideals: Background

 \subsection{Constructing \texorpdfstring{$\bm{{\operatorname{V}}_R(R)}$}{VR(R)} for \texorpdfstring{$\bm{R}$}{R} a monomial ideal}

-We provide a blueprint for constructing $\operatorname{V}_R(R)$ for $R$ a monomial ideal, based primarily on \cite{embdef}, rather than a comprehensive account on how the underlying structures can be used to constructing CSVs in a more general setting.
+We provide a blueprint for constructing $\operatorname{V}_R(R)$ for $R$ a monomial ideal, based primarily on \cite{embdef}, rather than a comprehensive account on how the underlying structures can be used to constructing cohomological support varieties in a more general setting.
 Those interested in performing these constructions in a more general setting should consult \cite{particle}.

-Our calculations of the CSVs of monomial ideals in this paper stem from the following \begin{proposition}[{\cite[Proposition 2.8]{embdef}}] For an $R$-complex $M$ with $H(M)$ finitely generated, fix a Koszul resolution $F$ of $M$.
+Our calculations of the cohomological support varieties of monomial ideals in this paper stem from the following \begin{proposition}[{\cite[Proposition 2.8]{embdef}}] For an $R$-complex $M$ with $H(M)$ finitely generated, fix a Koszul resolution $F$ of $M$.
 Then

 where $p\in \{\mathrm{even},\mathrm{odd}\}$ and

 where